schubergphilis/mcvs-golang-action/README.md

 [GitHub Action](https://github.com/features/actions) that consists of the following steps:

-* Install the Golang version that is defined in the project `go.mod`.
+- Install the Golang version that is defined in the project `go.mod`.
-* Verify to be downloaded Golang modules.
+- Verify to be downloaded Golang modules.
-* Check for incorrect import order and indicate how to resolve it.
+- Check for incorrect import order and indicate how to resolve it.
-* Code security scanning and suppression of certain CVEs for a maximum one month.
+- Code security scanning and suppression of certain CVEs for a maximum of one month.
 In some situations a particular CVE will be resolved in a couple of weeks and this allows the developer to continue in a safe way while knowing that the pipeline will fail again if the issue has not been resolved in a couple of weeks.
-* Linting.
+- Linting.
-* Unit tests.
+- Unit tests.
-* Integration tests.
+- Integration tests.
-* Code coverage.
+- Code coverage.

 In summary, using this action will ensure that Golang code meets certain standards before it will be deployed to production as the assembly line will